Sarah SteventonAnxiety Specialist & Psychotherapist

 Feeling on edge and alert to everything around you

-Unfortunately, once you have one panic attack, it can then produce a run of them, just because of how the brain works, however the good news is Panic Attacks can be sorted out fairly simply.
+Unfortunately, once you have one panic attack, it can then produce a run of them, because the brain is predicting it will happen again, this is simply how the brain works, however the good news is Panic Attacks can be sorted out fairly simply.

 Generalised Anxiety Disorder (GAD)